Paramagnetic contribution in superconductors with different-mass Cooper pairs

 Actually the above results can be understood from the optical perspective.
 In the optical response, the optical conductivity $\sigma(\omega)$ follow a sum rule $\int_{0}^{\infty}\Re\sigma(\omega)=\langle \frac{\pi e^2}{2m}\hat{n}\rangle$ \cite{FGT1,FGT2}.
 For clean SCs in BCS theory, all the optical weight transfers into the $\omega=0$ with $\rho_s\delta(\omega)$ with $\Re\sigma(\omega\neq0)=0$.
 This $\Re\sigma(\omega\neq0)=0$ is due to the forbidden optical selection rule from particle-hole symmetry, as proved in Ref. \cite{optical_nagaosa} and illustrated in Fig.\ref{fig2}(b) inset.
 However, this situation changes in the multiband system \cite{optical_nagaosa}.
 The $\sigma(\omega\neq0)$ becomes finite, as calculated in Fig.\ref{fig2}(d).
 To satisfy optical sum rule, the superfluid stiffness in $\delta(\omega)$ must have finite $\Pi_{\mu \nu}$ contribution.

 To further demonstrate above analytical results, we can numerically calculate the paramagnetic response using lattice models.
 Here we consider two band model on square lattice with the energy dispersion $\xi_{1,2}=-2t_{1,2}\left(\cos{k_x}+\cos{k_y}\right)-\mu$, where $t_{1,2}$ is the nearest-neighbor hopping parameter for band 1,2 respectively.
 We set $t_1=1$ as an energy scale.
 The ratio of the effective mass, defined by $m^*=\left(\frac{\partial^2 \xi_k}{\partial k^2}\right)^{-1}$ of two energy bands is $m^*_1/m^*_2=t_2/t_1$.
 The paramagnetic responses $\Re\Pi_{xx}(\Omega=0,q\to 0)$ as a function of interband pairing order parameter $\Delta_1$ for different value of $t_2$ are plotted in in Fig.\ref{fig3}(a).
 Notice that, as we fix intraband pairing to zero, the system is gapless with Bogoliubov Fermi surface contributed by the lower quasiparticle band when $\Delta_1$ is small.
-Here we only focus on the interband transition process as shown by the arrow in Fig.\ref{fig2}(b), although the Bogoliubov Fermi surface also contributes to the paramagnetic response through the intraband process.
+Here we only focus on the interband transition process as shown by the arrow in Fig.\ref{fig2}(b) corresponding to the analytical result in Eq.\ref{para}, although the Bogoliubov Fermi surface also contributes to the paramagnetic response through the intraband process.
+(See SM \cite{SM} for details of numerical calculations and discussions of intraband transition process due to the Bogoliubov Fermi surface.)

 From Fig.\ref{fig3}(a), we can find that the paramagnetic response is always zero for any $\Delta_1$ at $t_1=t_2$, which corresponds to $m_1=m_2$.
 For $t_1 \neq t_2$, the interband process starts to generate finite response.
 For small value of interband pairing, the $\Pi_{xx}$ response strengthens as $\Delta_1$ increases.
 This is because the only the quasiparticles under the Fermi surface contribute to the paramagnetic response, whose number increases as $\Delta_1$ increases.
 After $\Delta_1$ exceeds a critical value $\Delta_c$, the Bogoliubov Fermi surface disappears, and all quasiparticles in the lower band participate in interband processes, leading to a saturated response.
+The evolution of the energy spectrum with $\Delta_1$ is shown in SM \cite{SM}.
 We can also find that the saturated response is positively correlated with $\abs{t_1-t_2}$ and negatively correlated with $t_1+t_2$.
 These are consistent with the our analytical calculation results based on the effective continuum model.